Rising Demand for IoT-enabled Pumps to Drive North American PD Pumps Market amid Economic Slowdown | 07.01.20 | finanzen.at

 Eintrag hinzufügen Eintrag bearbeiten

 Der Wiener Aktienmarkt konnte sich am Dienstag nicht klar für eine Richtung entscheiden, wogegen der deutsche DAX zulegte.
-Die Wall Street präsentiert sich zurückhaltend.
+Die Wall Street präsentierte sich zurückhaltend.
 Die asiatischen Börsen zogen im Dienstagshandel an.